TheAdeo/HDT-testing/README.md

 The results shall be distributed by specifying which load was used, and what were the _Hotend Temperature_, _Chamber Temperature_ and _Cooling Fan Percentage_ used for printing the sample.
 The temperature chosen as the test result is 1° less than the temperature recorded at the end of the test.

+### • Automation
+To automate the test and to get more accurate results, it is recommended to attach copper/aluminium tape on the bottom of the bridge and on the top of the pillar, and connect them to two pins on an Arduino or a Raspberry Pi, so that when the objects touch and the test end, the circuit is closed and a signal is sent to the microcontroller.

 <!-------------------------------------------------------------------------------------------------->
 </br>